jairosanchezb94/todo-list/README.md

   <img src="https://user-images.githubusercontent.com/32551746/144709573-8c65fe4d-2c76-4dd9-9910-73cd6ccc799f.jpg" width="250"/>
 </p>

-Este proyecto se ha realizado con la intención de crear una app para la Play Store.
+This project has been carried out with the intention of creating an app for the Play Store.

 # Expo Go